 🎄 If the arrival of November did mean only one thing, that thing would not be a magical London Christmas.

 They made it worse in the accompanying 30 second promo video by featuring Winter Wonderland, Regent Street's illuminated angels, Christmas at Kew, Covent Garden's decorations and a churros stall of the kind you find at a pretend German market.
 This would not have been a problem except that the muppets slapped a caption on the video which said LONDON AS SOON AS NOVEMBER ARRIVES.
-But not a single one of these Christmas things is in place on 1st November, they all start later in the month, and this is the kind of hyperbolic white lie Visit London are absolutely excellent at.
+But not a single one of these Christmas things is in place on 1st November, they all start later in the month, and this is the kind of hyperbolic white lie Visit London is absolutely excellent at.

 Another example of their sloppiness is their list of "101 Christmas things to do in London", a list which starts off with Hogwarts In The Snow which as any fule know is in Hertfordshire.
 This was no careless slip, they doubled down with Windsor Castle at number 5, then threw in Stonehenge, Bath, Dover, Birmingham Christmas Market and Bicester Village for good measure.
 Anyone would think Visit London couldn't think of 101 Christmas things to do in London.